isoleph/cpp_crash/README.md

 </div>

-This is a record of all of the C++ files and programs that I have written after closely following Bjarne Stroustrup's [*The C++ Programming Language, 4ed*](http://www.stroustrup.com/4th.html).
+Welcome to the C++ Crash Course!
+This Crash Course is closely modeled after Bjarne Stroustrup's [*The C++ Programming Language, 4ed*](http://www.stroustrup.com/4th.html).
+We go over some basic concepts in the C++ programming language, and I'm currently working on some practice projects to put your skills to the test when you feel ready.

-This crash-course does assume some prior programming knowledge, specifically with Python; although I do try to make the writing as inclusive as possible.
+Take note that this crash-course does assume some prior programming knowledge, specifically with Python; although I do try to make the writing as inclusive as possible.

-Have fun!
+Let's get started!

 ## 📝 Table of Contents